Penn State Extension, Wyoming County 570-836-3196

 Health Requirements:

-- A USDA ear tag with a US shield; which includes scrapie program tags (animals bearing identification with blue colored scrapie program tags labelled “meat” with a US shield are not permitted to be exhibited in PA-please call the Department at 717-783-6851 if such tag is encountered); or
+- A USDA ear tag with a US shield; which includes scrapie program tags (animals bearing identification with blue colored scrapie program tags labelled “meat” with a US shield are not permitted to be exhibited in Pennsylvania.
+Please call the Department at 717-772-2852 if such a tag is encountered).

-- A legible tattoo with herd and individual identification recognized in an approved USDA Scrapie database a.k.a. a scrapie tattoo (flock ID in the right ear--state postal code and letters/numbers--and individual animal ID in the left ear); or
+- A legible tattoo with herd and individual identification recognized in an approved USDA Scrapie database a.k.a scrapie tattoo (flock ID in the right ear – state postal code and letters/numbers – and individual animal ID in the left ear).

-- A breed registration tattoo if the animal is accompanied by a registration certificate (copy acceptable) and the tattoo is legible.
+- A breed registration tattoo if the animal is accompanied by a registration certificate and a the tattoo is legible.

-- A Certificate of Veterinary Inspection (CVI) issued after May 1st of the current year.
+- A Certificate of Veterinary Inspection (CVI) issued within 30 days of arrival is strongly recommended.

 - All animals must be free of evidence of infectious and contagious diseases and a statement of this should be written on the CVI.